toivoh/Debug.jl/README.md

 -----------------
 Use the `@debug` macro to mark code that you want to be able to step through.
 Use the `@bp` macro to set a breakpoint -- interactive debugging will commence at the first breakpoint encountered.
-`@debug` can only be used in global scope, since it needs access to all scopes that surround a piece of code to be analyzed.
+`@debug` can only be used in global (i.e. module) scope, since it needs access to all scopes that surround a piece of code to be analyzed.

 The following single-character commands have special meaing: